-According to the California State Water Resources Control Board GeoTracker, there is one site listed as hazardous within the proposed public street alignment.
-The North and Elm Excavation (SL0601990145) case was a Cleanup Program Site and the case was closed on August 6, 2003.
-The project is for purposes of facilitating a future roadway and will not involve development of facilities or improvements with potential to create a significant hazard to the public beyond that previously analyzed in the MEIR.
+Although the proposed public street alignment will traverse properties which have been under cultivation for many years, no pesticides or hazardous materials are known to exist on sites within the project area.
+Furthermore, the project is for purposes of facilitating a future roadway and will not involve development of facilities or improvements with potential to create a significant hazard to the public beyond that previously analyzed in the MEIR.
 Future construction on adjacent private property will implement necessary control or mitigation measures in accordance with the Fresno General Plan, the associated MEIR and the California Environmental Quality Act at the time of development.